kirasystems/clj-docx/README.md

-# de.docx
+# clj-docx

-Wraps up docx4j for usage with DiligenceEngine software, in particular de.web.
+*EXPERIMENTAL*

+Wraps docx4java functionality up in Clojure, attempting to provide a more functional way to manipulate OpenML.

+Currently only deals with some aspects of WordProcessing ML.
+Contributions welcome.

-## Usage
+## Usage Examples

 TODO